KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 #### Key Points

-- python uses # for comments
+- Python uses # for comments
-- in python variables are assigned with =
+- Variables are assigned with `=`
-- in python there is no need to define the variable type explicitly
+- There is no need to define the variable type explicitly
-- indentation is used in python to identify code chunks
+- Indentation is used in python to identify code chunks
 - Jupyter notebooks enable literate programming in python, combining code chunks and markdown text

 :::